ute-hoffmann/CbbMLargeLibrary/README.md

 Cultivation of large library with 5% CO2, 70% N2, 20% O2 in continuous light or light-dark cycles.
 A P2 flow cell was used on a NextSeq2000 system.
 BCL Convert v2.4.0 was used for demultiplexing.

-## Mass spectrometry analysis

-Input data, code used for analysis and plots are collected in [MS_firstCultivation](MS_firstCultivation).

 ## nf-core-crispripipeline analysis

 ### Input